How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Bjorn Cumps - "A good way to use gamification is to incentivize desired behavior."

 Here, Bjorn gives the example of a Spanish bank.
 The banking app uses well-known gamification examples like leaderboards and points systems to educate users on financial products and literacy.
 The leaderboard ranks users who watched the most educational videos and rewards them with redeemable points.
 This is a win-win situation for everybody!
-By 2026, these mass-appeal B2C fintech verticals continue to outpace other sectors in adoption because they prioritize this kind of user-centric education.
+By 2026, these mass-appeal B2C fintech verticals continue to outpace other sectors in adoption because they prioritize this kind of user-centric education and responsible innovation in finance.

 Next to improving financial education, Bjorn says that gamification can be extremely powerful when it comes to motivating more sustainable living.
 He gives the example of the Belgian telecom giant Proximus, who launched the eco-conscious digital banking app Banx (done in partnership with Belfius and the B2B fintech company Doconomy).